-To know God and make God known in our world
+To know God and make God known to our world

 Jeremiah 20:9 But if I say, “I will not mention his word or speak anymore in his name,” his word is in my heart like a fire, a fire shut up in my bones.
 I am weary of holding it in; indeed, I cannot.
 (NIV)